tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_sample_requests.md

 ## Next steps

-Now that we've created a sample request, the next steps naturally follow: include a [sample response](docapis_doc_sample_responses_and_schema.html) that corresponds with the same request.
+Now that we've created a sample request, the next steps naturally follow &mdash; include a sample response that corresponds with the same request.
 We'll also document the model or schema of the response in general.
+Go to [Step 5: Response example and schema (API reference tutorial)](docapis_doc_sample_responses_and_schema.html).